-Last year I blogged that as part of my ongoing giving strategy I made a donation to support the superb work of Citizens Advice.
+Last year I blogged that as part of my ongoing I made a donation to support the superb work of Citizens Advice.
 The charity decided to use the money to set up the ‘Martin Lewis innovation fund’ (its name, not mine).

 Well, I’m delighted to say that launched today, so rather than me regurgitating, here’s its press release…

 Citizens Advice services share £625,000 through Martin Lewis Fund